 On the other hand, the Nikon 85mm DX macro makes up for its plastic construction with great ergonomics, typical of a quality Nikon lens.
 It’s easy to handle and easy to use.
 Manual focusing, in particular, is a snap and should help the shooter dial in the exact focus needed for the image – another essential feature of a good macro lens.

 All things considered, this lens would make for a good addition to your lineup, as it gives you another world to explore.

-Not only will a macro lens allow you to maximize your camera’s functionality, it also gives you the opportunity to expand your skill set and enhance your creativity.
+Not only will a macro lens allow you to maximize your camera’s functionality, but it also gives you the opportunity to expand your skillset and enhance your creativity.

 Recommended Nikon D3300 Lenses | Final Words

 Despite its billing as an entry level camera, the Nikon D3300 is capable of producing fantastic images in the right hands.

 It’s perfect for beginners even here in 2023, and delivers great bang for the buck – you can’t get many DSLR cameras of this calibre for such a low price.

 However, it’s important to get the most out of the 24.2 MP CMOS DX sensor by attached good glass to the end of you D3300.
 A kit lens can only get you so far (see: why are kit lenses bad?) – it’s only when you start experimenting with fast primes and higher quality zooms, that you’ll really get the most out of the camera’s capabilities.